TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 ===========================

 Symfony expression language is used by TYPO3 in certain places.
-These are documented in below sections, together with explanations how they can be
+These are documented in the following sections, together with explanations how they can be
 extended:

 .. contents:: This page